Help with Childcare Costs - Help with Childcare Costs when You are Working

 You can’t get Tax Free Childcare at the same time as Universal Credit or tax credits.

 If you claim Tax Free Childcare, this will stop your tax credits.
-It won’t stop your Universal Credit automatically but you will be asked to close your claim for Universal Credit.
+It won’t stop your Universal Credit automatically, but you will be asked to close your claim for Universal Credit.
 You also can’t get it at the same time as childcare vouchers.

 Tax Free Childcare means the government will pay £2 for every £8 you spend on childcare, up to a maximum of £2,000 per year per child (or £4,000 for a child with a disability).
 It is managed through an online account.
 Your childcare provider will be paid direct from this account.

 You can get Tax Free Childcare for children up to the age of 11.
-If your child has a disability and gets Disability Living Allowance (DLA), Personal Independence Payment (PIP) or Armed Forces Independence Payment (AFIP), or is sight impaired, you can get tax free childcare until the child is 17.
+If your child has a disability and gets Disability Living Allowance (DLA), Personal Independence Payment (PIP) or Armed Forces Independence Payment (AFIP), or is sight impaired, you can get tax free childcare until the child turns 17.

 To be able to get tax free childcare, you have to satisfy the earnings rules: